 As an enthusiastic traveller, I take any opportunity to see the world.
 However, like many others, I am sometimes guilty of forgetting to explore what’s on my doorstep.

-So I travelled an hour outside of London to Whitchurch, for what turned out to be one of the most enjoyable (and educational) weekends I’ve had.
+So I travelled an hour outside of London to Whitchurch, for what turned out to be a very enjoyable (and educational) weekend.

 The Distillery is relatively new, having moved from Warrington in the last few years, and it has only been open to the public since 2014.

 It’s an amazing place, with two arty glasshouses where the botanicals are grown.
 A guide took us on a tour of the distillery, explaining how Gin is made, and the equipment used at each stage of the process.

 We also took a cocktail masterclass.
 Our instructor was great, he was really knowledgeable and made it interesting for everyone in the class (even those who didn’t like Gin!)
 We learnt to make two cocktails but were also given some very interesting tips and lessons on taste, smell and mixology.
 (I didn’t know that holding your nose completely changes the flavour of what’s in your mouth!)

 We stayed the night at Peak House Farm, just outside of Whitchurch.
 A working dairy farm, we were given a private tour of the milking sheds by the farmer’s son in the morning and watched the cows being milked, which was a really interesting experience.
 Then we had an amazing cooked breakfast with eggs from the farm’s chickens and milk from the cows.
 The owners (and their dog) couldn’t have been more welcoming, it felt like we were staying with friends.